 Deepin Desktop Environment

-The Deepin Desktop Environment comes with blur and transparent control centres like MacOS and also feature gestures to provide refreshing Linux desktop experience.
+The Deepin Desktop Environment comes with blur and transparent control centers like MacOS and also features gestures to provide a refreshing Linux desktop experience.
 The DDE is a default desktop environment for the official Linux Deepin distribution which is open source and developed by a Chinese company.

 See: How to install Deepin desktop environment on Ubuntu Linux